-- Transition between inpatient hospital settings and community or care home settings for adults with social care needs (NICE guideline)
+- NICE guideline: Transition between inpatient hospital settings and community or care home settings for adults with social care needs.

-- Transition between inpatient hospital settings and community or care home settings for adults with social care needs (NICE quality standard)
+- NICE quality standard: Transition between inpatient hospital settings and community or care home settings for adults with social care needs.

-- Quick guide: improving hospital discharge into the care sector (NHS England)
+- NHS England quick guide: Improving hospital discharge into the care sector.

-- Safely Home: What happens when people leave hospitals and care settings?
-(Healthwatch)
+- Healthwatch: Safely home: what happens when people leave hospitals and care settings?

-- Effective healthcare for older people living in care homes (British Geriatric Society)
+- The British Geriatric Society: Effective healthcare for older people living in care homes – British Geriatric Society

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline and quality standard on transition between inpatient hospital settings and community or care home settings for adults with social care needs.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline and quality standard on transition between inpatient hospital settings and community or care home settings for adults with social care needs